couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ```
 For more information about options, please [review the types ](/guides/schema.html#allowed-schematypes-are)

 Each key in our code blogSchema defines a property in our documents which will be cast to its associated SchemaType.
-For example, we've defined a property title which will be cast to the String SchemaType and property date which will be cast to a Date SchemaType.
+For example, we've defined a property title which will be casted to the String SchemaType and property date which will be casted to a Date SchemaType.

-Notice above that if a property only requires a type, it can be specified using a shorthand notation (contrast the title property above with the date property).
+Please note above that if a property only requires a type, it can be specified using a shorthand notation (contrast the title property above with the date property).

 Keys may also be assigned to nested objects containing further key/type definitions like the meta property above.
 This will happen whenever a key's value is a POJO that lacks a bona-fide type property.
 In these cases, only the leaves in a tree are given actual paths in the schema (like meta.votes and meta.favs above), and the branches do not have actual paths.
 A side-effect of this is that meta above cannot have its own validation.
-If validation is needed up the tree.
-A path needs to be created up the tree.
+If validation is needed up the tree, a path needs to be created up the tree.

 ## Allowed SchemaTypes are: